Accordion

 Focused state

-When an accordion item's trigger is focused, a data-focused attribute is set on the item and content.
+When an accordion item's trigger is focused, a data-focus attribute is set on

 [data-part="item"][data-focus] { /* styles for the item's focus state */ } [data-part="item-trigger"]:focus { /* styles for the trigger's focus state */ } [data-part="item-content"][data-focus] { /* styles for the content's focus state */ }